-- 10.1 Any person (natural or juristic) found to be illegally connected or reconnected to municipal services, tampering with meters, reticulation network or any other supply equipment or committing any unauthorised service associated with the supply of municipal services, as well as theft and damage to Council property, will be liable for penalties as determined from time to time. - 10.2 The Municipality will immediately terminate the supply of services to a customer should such conduct as outlined above be detected. - 10.3 The municipality will immediately terminate the indigent subsidy of a customer if registered as indigent. - 10.4 A customer, who has his subsidy terminated as per 10.2 above, will not be eligible for a subsidy for the remaining portion of the current and the following financial year. - 10.5 The Municipality will maintain monitoring systems and teams to detect and survey customers who are undertaking such illegal actions. - 10.6 Council may distinguish in its penalties between cases of vandalism and cases of theft. - 10.7 Subsequent acts of tampering will lead to penalties and deposits increasing in quantum. - 10.8 The Municipality reserves the right to lay charges and to take any other legal action against both vandals and thieves.
+- 10.1 Any person (natural or juristic) found to be illegally connected or reconnected to municipal services, tampering with meters, reticulation network or any other supply equipment or committing any unauthorised service associated with the supply of municipal services, as well as theft and damage to Council property, will be liable for penalties as determined from time to time. - 10.2 The Municipality will immediately terminate the supply of services to a customer should such conduct as outlined above be detected. - 10.3 The Municipality will maintain monitoring systems and teams to detect and survey customers who are undertaking such illegal actions. - 10.4 Council may distinguish in its penalties between cases of vandalism and cases of theft. - 10.5 Subsequent acts of tampering will lead to penalties and deposits increasing in quantum. - 10.6 The Municipality reserves the right to lay charges and to take any other legal action against both vandals and thieves.